connect2brain/mtms/eeg/datasets/README.md

 This folder contains links to datasets that can be used for eeg simulation.

-## Known issues

-* Embarrasingly the Forrest Gump dataset does not actually containt EEG data.

-* Resting-State TMS dataset does not exist in githut and thus cannot be downloaded with datalad.

-* Openneuro CLI does not run due to unknown incompatibility.

 ## Dataset download

 A script called `dataset_download.sh` is provided.
-It relies on a tools called `datalad` and `git-annex` to download datasets.
+It pertially relies on tools called `openneuro-cli`,  `datalad` and `git-annex` to download datasets.

 ### Install openneuro-cli